 Rebecca Gifford Goldberg is a Principal with Bellwether Education Partners, a non-profit organization working to improve educational outcomes for low-income students.
 She focuses primarily on strategic advising at Bellwether.
 Before joining Bellwether, Rebecca was a consultant with McKinsey and Company, where she managed engagements with leading global institutions on growth strategy, sales and marketing, and operational efficiency.
 She began her career at the SEED Foundation, where she helped launch the SEED School of Maryland and supported the ongoing operations of the SEED School of Washington, D.C.
 Rebecca directed the Maryland Leadership Workshops’ senior high program for three years, working with students with diverse backgrounds from across the Mid-Atlantic.
 As a high school student, she served as the voting student member of the Maryland State Board of Education.
 Rebecca holds an MBA from Harvard Business School and a bachelor’s degree in public policy from Princeton University’s Woodrow Wilson School of Public and International Affairs.

-Sara Mead is an Associate Partner with Bellwether Education Partners, a non-profit organization working to improve educational outcomes for low-income students.
+Sara Mead is a Principal with Bellwether Education Partners, a non-profit organization working to improve educational outcomes for low-income students.
 In this role, she writes and conducts policy analysis on issues related to early childhood education and K-12 education reform and provides strategic advising support to clients serving high-need students.
 She has written extensively on education issues including federal and states education policy, charter schools, teacher effectiveness, and early childhood education.
 Her work has been featured in numerous media outlets including The Washington Post, New York Times, and USA Today, and she has appeared on CBS and ABC News and on NPR.
 Before joining Bellwether, she directed the New America Foundation’s Early Education Initiative.
 She has also worked for Education Sector, the Progressive Policy Institute, and the U.S. Department of Education.
 She serves on the District of Columbia Public Charter School Board, which authorizes charter schools in the District of Columbia and holds them accountable for results, and on the board of Democrats for Education Reform.
 The daughter, granddaughter, and sister of public school educators, she holds a bachelor’s degree in public policy from Vanderbilt University.

 Leslie Nair is an Associate Partner with Bellwether Education Partners, a non-profit organization working to improve educational outcomes for low-income students.
 She focuses primarily on executive search in Bellwether’s Talent Services service area and has worked in the talent acquisition space for over 20 years, developing strong, diverse candidate pools and finding executives who “fit.”
 She has conducted all phases of national-level, retained executive search research and recruiting, completing hundreds of senior level searches in wide variety of fields including healthcare, finance, medical device manufacturing, pharmaceutical, financial services and non-profit.
 Before joining Bellwether in 2010, Leslie worked for several boutique firms before launching her own practice in 2004.
 Leslie holds a BA in French and International Relations from Bradley University.